 Argentine Tango: Culture, Music, and the Dance

-Don’t cry for me, Argentina — because Thomas Wisniewski, a PhD candidate at Harvard in Comparative Literature, is teaching the tango at Tufts in his Fall 2019 ExCollege course!
+Don’t cry for me, Argentina — because Thomas Wisniewski, PhD, a Lecturer on Comparative Literature at Harvard, is teaching the tango at Tufts in his Fall 2019 ExCollege course!

 The class poses for a picture after an evening of practicing tango.
 Photograph by Siddhant Talwar, Class of 2023.

 Argentine Tango: Culture, Music, and the Dance immerses students in the entire experience of the tango, from learning about its history and Latin American culture to practicing the dance itself.
 Wisniewski describes how the course is designed to give students both the opportunity to study the history of tango culture – from its beginnings in the late 19th century to its most contemporary iterations in the 21st – and the chance to learn the dance through studio workshops that train them every week in the rudiments of "tango salon."
 It makes curricular what is often taught as a co-curricular, and in so doing, heightens the attention paid to the subject for students and scholars working on Latin American popular culture.
 Students learn how issues of Latin American culture and politics are reflected in the dance and vice versa.

 Through intellectual and practice-based activities, students are learning about the rich and renowned art of the dance and music of tango, which originated in Argentina and Uruguay.
 Wisniewski notes how "tango has become an international phenomenon, so studying it as an art form means also studying broader questions of migration, nationalism, and cosmopolitanism."
 In addition to its beauty, the art of tango provides the opportunity to study Latin America and globalization while building cultural understanding and empowerment.